 When the Haile family moved to Alachua County from Camden, South Carolina in 1854, they brought with them a large contingent of enslaved people, 56 according to the 1854 tax rolls.
-Among them were Billy Watts, Johnson Chestnut, Edmund Kelley, his young son, Bennet, and many others whose names are lost to time.
-But through the oral family histories passed down through generations of their descendants we now have a clearer picture of who they were and what their contributions were to the building and running of the Kanapaha plantation.
+Among them were William and Lousia Watts, Johnson and Maria Chestnut, Edmund and Charity Kelley and their young son, Bennet, and many others whose names are lost to time.
+But through the oral family histories passed down through generations of their descendants, we now have a clearer picture of who they were and what their contributions were to the building and running of the Kanapaha plantation.
 The 1860 Slave Schedules show Thomas Evans Haile as having 66 enslaved people who inhabited 18 dwellings.
 The Haile Homestead, completed in 1856, was built in 18 months’ time.
 The house stands today over 150 years later as a testament to the skills of the craftsmen who built it: a silent tribute to the enslaved people who labored to build and maintain it.

-Inside the Allen & Ethel Graham Visitors Center are exhibits focused on the enslaved people at Kanapaha Plantation and at the other four Haile plantations and two Chesnut plantations.
-The names of many of those enslaved on the seven Haile-Chesnut plantations have been researched from wills, deeds, oral history and other sources, and are listed on a special exhibit.
-Further a display in the Allen & Graham Visitors Center contains artifacts found near some of the outbuildings on the property; this includes a slave ball, which serves to remind visitors of the horrors of slavery.
+Inside the Allen and Ethel Graham Visitors Center are exhibits focused on the enslaved people at Kanapaha Plantation and at the other four Haile plantations and two Chesnut plantations.
+The other Haile plantations were owned by Thomas' brothers Charles, John and Edward, and their mother Amelia.
+Two of Serena Haile's brothers, Thomas and James, also had plantations in Alachua County.
+The names of many of those enslaved on these plantations have been researched from wills, deeds, oral history and other sources, and are listed on a special exhibit.
+Further a display in the Allen & Ethel Graham Visitors Center contains artifacts found near some of the outbuildings on the property; this includes a slave ball, which serves to remind visitors of the horrors of slavery.
 On another exhibit inside the Homestead itself, you will see a two-sided display with pictures of some of the enslaved people mentioned on this page.

-JOHNSON CHESTNUT, born in Camden South Carolina ~ 1828, was a gifted carpenter and furniture maker who was possibly enslaved at one time by Serena Haile’s father, Capt.
+Johnson Chestnut was born in Camden South Carolina around 1828 and was a gifted carpenter and furniture maker who was possibly enslaved at one time by Serena Haile’s father, Capt.
 John Chesnut.
-Johnson Chestnut built some of the furniture used by the Hailes and, according to oral tradition, carved his initials somewhere on the pieces.
+Johnson Chestnut built some of the furniture used by the Hailes.
+The fine tapered dovetails on the drawers indicate his skill as a craftsman.
 After Freedom Johnson served on the Gainesville City Commission from 1868 - 1869.
 He also was employed by the Hailes from time to time to fix the roof as evidenced by entries in Serena Haile’s journal:

 1893, Jul 19 … “Johnson” Chesnut Carpenter came to see about house